Maxime-LBT/testnet-bitcoin-deposit-nextjs/README.md

 ## Improvements

-- **Add env setting for the number of block confirmations to wait for before validating payment (current is 1)**
+- Add env setting for the number of block confirmations to wait for before validating payment (current is 1)
+- Payment will be confirmed if the last transaction is the same amout : create a new wallet for each payment request or use memo/label

 ## Contributing